 Proposed Wording

-1.7.2.a.iv – Not within ten feet (10’) of the property line
+1.7.2.a.iv – Will not disturb damage, or affect neighboring structures, fences and/or properties.

 1.7.2.b.
-If natural drainage s are being disturbed, the Town Engineer or designee must do an on-site inspection prior to beginning work to ensure that remedies are in place that will protect other property owners and provide proper drainage.
+If natural drainages are being disturbed, or neighboring structures, fences and/or property, may be disturbed, damage or affected , the Town Engineer or designee must do an on-site inspection prior to beginning work to ensure that remedies are in place that will protect other property owners and provide proper drainage.

 .